scottScottScott/WeAreTalkingAboutPractice/README.md

 # WeAreTalkingAboutPractice
-some practice programming competition problems I did
+some practice programming competition problems I have done that come from either ICPC competitions or the USACO training pages